 From here, you should fill the hole with about 6 inches of gravel.
 This will prevent rotting by ensuring that the post is kept dry when water makes its way into the soil.
 Place the post in the gravel, then fill it with a batch of cement until it reaches the top of the hole.

 Apply Preservative to the Wooden Post

 We recommend brushing over the bottom third of the fence post with copper naphthenate.
-This wood preservative is free of chromium and arsenic, meaning that it’s environmentally safe to use in your garden area.
-Apply the preservative liberally, even covering the entire post if you live in a region that is prone to wet weather and damp conditions.
+This wood preservative is free of chromium and arsenic, meaning it’s environmentally safe to use in your garden area.
+Apply the preservative liberally, even covering the entire post if you live in a region prone to wet weather and damp conditions.
 Keep applying fresh coats of copper naphthenate every hour until the wood stops absorbing the preservative.

-Dig a hole at least twice the diameter of the fence post and between 24-48 inches deep.
+Dig a hole at least twice the fence post’s diameter and between 24-48 inches deep.
 Posts are best positioned to stand upright if one-third of the total post length is buried.
 However, if you are unable to dig this deep, a minimum of 24 inches is acceptable.
 You should leave a portion of the treated wood exposed above ground.

 Fill Up the Hole